percona/k8spxc-docs/docs/backups-move-from-external-db.md

 # How to use backups and asynchronous replication to move an external database to Kubernetes

-The Operator enables you to restore a database from a backup made outside of Kubernetes environment to the target Kubernetes cluster using [Percona XtraBackup](https://docs.percona.com/percona-xtrabackup/8.0/index.html).
+The Operator enables you to restore a database from a backup made outside of Kubernetes environment to the target Kubernetes cluster using [Percona XtraBackup :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/8.0/index.html).
 In such a way you can migrate your external database to Kubernetes.
-Using [asyncronous replication](https://docs.percona.com/percona-operator-for-mysql/pxc/replication.html) between source and target environments enables you to reduce downtime and prevent data loss for your application.
+Using [asyncronous replication :octicons-link-external-16:](replication.md) between source and target environments enables you to reduce downtime and prevent data loss for your application.

-This document provides the steps how to migrate Percona Server for MySQL 8.0 deployed on premises to the Kubernetes cluster managed by the Operator using [asyncronous replication](https://docs.percona.com/percona-operator-for-mysql/pxc/replication.html).
+This document provides the steps how to migrate Percona Server for MySQL 8.0 deployed on premises to the Kubernetes cluster managed by the Operator using [asyncronous replication :octicons-link-external-16:](replication.md).
 We recommend testing this migration in a non-production environment first, before applying it in production.

 ## Requirements

 1. The MySQL version for source and target environments must be 8.0.22 and higher since asyncronous replication is available starting with MySQL version 8.0.22.
-2. You must be running [Percona XtraBackup](https://docs.percona.com/percona-xtrabackup/8.0/index.html) as the backup tool on source environment.
-For how to install Percona XtraBackup, see the [installation instructions](https://docs.percona.com/percona-xtrabackup/8.0/installation.html)
+2. You must be running [Percona XtraBackup :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/8.0/index.html) as the backup tool on source environment.
+For how to install Percona XtraBackup, see the [installation instructions :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/8.0/installation.html)
 3. The storage used to save the backup should be one of the [supported cloud storages](backups-storage.md): AWS S3 or compatible storage, or Azure Blob Storage.

 ## Configure target environment